AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ## Use case overview

+Implement the one-time customer value to lifetime value use case to drive brand engagement and brand loyalty.
+Build a connected customer experience on multiple channels or journey by using the power of Experience Platform, augmented by Real-Time CDP and Journey Optimizer.

+The personas that you are targeting are the infrequent visitors to your properties.

-Consider that you have customers who visit your properties and sporadically purchase the products or services that you offer.
+Consider these customers who visit your properties and sporadically purchase the products or services that you offer.
 You may want to create personalized campaigns to appeal to these customers so your brand can offer them longer-term value instead of one-time value.
 Learn how to:

-* Collect and manage data,
+* Collect and manage data
-* create audiences,
+* Create audiences,
-* and create journeys to action upon these audiences in Real-Time CDP and Adobe Journey Optimizer.
+* Create journeys to action upon these audiences in Real-Time CDP and Adobe Journey Optimizer.

 ## Prerequisites and planning {#prerequisites-and-planning}

-As you work through the steps to implement the use case, you will use various [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) and [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html) functionality and UI elements, listed below.
+Considering a business goal and objective that you might have defined internally that translated into executing a use case to drive customer engagement and loyalty,

+To achieve this, the technology required consists of the two Experience Platform apps [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) and [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/get-started.html).
+Listed below are various functionality and UI elements from the two apps that you will use when implementing the use case.

 Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/abac/end-to-end-guide.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/rtcdp/understanding-the-real-time-customer-data-platform.html): Integrate data across data sources to fuel the campaign.
 This data is then used to create the campaign audiences and surface personalized data elements used in the email and the web promo tiles (for example, name or account-related information).
 Finally, Real-Time CDP is also used to activate audiences to paid media destinations.